 QUALIFICATIONS

-Hold a master’s degree in any of the following fields: Strategic Management, Finance, Business Administration, or an equivalent qualification from a recognized institution.
+Bachelor’s degree in any of the following disciplines: - Commerce (Finance option), Economics, Business Administration (Finance option), Business Management (Finance option) or its equivalent qualification from a recognized institution;

 Proficiency in computer applications